 Museum & Exhibition Studies Graduate Program Overview

-The Art History Department of the University of Illinois at Chicago offers a Master of Arts in Museum and Exhibition Studies.
+The University of Illinois at Chicago offers a Master of Arts in Museum and Exhibition Studies.

 Museum and Exhibition Studies at the University of Illinois at Chicago puts social justice at the heart of our work and scholarship.
-If you are interested in learning more about how our students are redefining cultural work for the 21st Century, please join us at an info session this fall.
+If you are interested in learning more about how our students are redefining cultural work for the 21st Century, please feel free to contact us.

 Full-time resident students take five core courses that focus on exhibition-making, collections, writing for exhibitions, strategies for public engagement, and museum genres and histories; complete a supervised internship; and complete a capstone activity (thesis, project, or two papers) during the two-year program.